- Opinion

 Almost three years have passed since the release of My Mind Makes Noises – the commanding debut album from Mancunian quartet Pale Waves.

-As BIMM graduates and Dirty Hit label mates of Beabadoobee and the 1975, the guitar-driven band have captured fans worldwide with their searing honesty and nostalgia for early 2000s pop-punk.
-Not to mention the intoxicating frontwoman Heather Baron-Gracie, who combines her trademark goth aesthetic with a flair for writing irresistibly romantic pop tracks.
-Baron-Gracie formed a musical alliance with drummer Ciara Doran at university, and Pale Waves later became the result.
-Despite maintaining certain bricks of her walls on Album Number 1, the outfit’s sophomore effort reveals more intimate aspects of themselves as people - most notably in terms of sexuality.
+As BIMM graduates and Dirty Hit label mates of Beabadoobee and The 1975, the guitar-driven band have captured fans worldwide with their searing honesty and nostalgia for early 2000s pop-punk.
+Not to mention the intoxicating front-woman Heather Baron-Gracie, who combines her trademark goth aesthetic with a flair for writing irresistibly romantic pop tracks.
+Baron-Gracie formed a musical alliance with drummer Ciara Doran at college, and Pale Waves later became the result.
+Despite maintaining certain bricks of the walls constructed on Album Number 1, the outfit’s sophomore effort reveals more intimate aspects of themselves as people – most notably in terms of sexuality.

-With a diehard legion of die-hard fans, the pressure for Who Am I? was presumably high, and the record delivers what it promised.
-There’s the presence of a newfound self-assuredness in Baron-Gracie since coming out, with the 26-year-old’s bravery also resulting in emotional tracks addressing mental health and sobriety struggles.
-Avril Lavigne melodies and Hayley Williams power ballads are scattered throughout the project, as clichéd a comparison as that sounds.
-‘Fall to Pieces’ and ‘Easy’ display opposing relationship situations, one with confusion and anxiety, the other with confidence and relief.
+With a legion of diehard fans to feed, the pressure going into Who Am I? was presumably high.
+The good news is that the record delivers what it promised.
+There’s the presence of a newfound self-assuredness in Baron-Gracie since coming out, with the 26-year-old’s personal bravery also resulting in emotional tracks addressing mental health and sobriety struggles.
+Avril Lavigne melodies and Hayley Williams power-ballads are scattered throughout the project, as clichéd a comparison as that sounds.
+‘Fall to Pieces’ and ‘Easy’ display opposing relationship situations, one to do with confusion and anxiety, the other with confidence and relief.
 Both tracks build momentum perfectly, leading to angsty choruses that remain in the brain long after listening.

 Advertisement

-Smart songwriting, tackled insecurities and their standout Courtney Love aesthetic brew a formula for success on Who Am I?
-Their younger audience especially won’t be disappointed: the album will no doubt make an appearance at the weepy end of a very cool, very alt house party (far into the future).
+Smart songwriting, the willingness to address insecurities head-on and a twist on the Courtney Love aesthetic represent a formula for success.
+Their younger audience especially won’t be disappointed: Who Am I? will no doubt make copious appearances at the weepy end of very cool, alt house parties (far into the future).
+And who are we to argue?

 Listen to: 'Change', 'Fall to Pieces'